The first Greek woman to be crowned “Miss Europe” was Aliki Diplarakou way back in February of 1930.

-Diplarakou was once more given the chance to represent her country and Europe in the Miss Universe contest.
+Diplarakou was then given the chance to represent her country and Europe in the Miss Universe contest.
 Held on Oct.
-13, 1930 in Rio de Janeiro, Aliki came away as a runner-up.
+13, 1930 in Rio de Janeiro, Aliki came away from the glamorous competition as a runner-up.

-Later, she described the circumstances of becoming a contender for most beautiful woman in Europe:
+Later, she described the circumstances of becoming a contender for the title of the most beautiful woman in Europe.

 “My mother, some friends and I were at tea one day last year at the British Embassy in Athens when someone for fun suggested we go look at the beauty contest being held in an Athens theater.

 “We went and sat in a box.
 The judges… suddenly called out my name.
 I thought they were fooling…

 “When I tried to refuse, the President of Greece (Alexandros Zaimis) said I must accept as a patriotic duty.
 Three days later I found myself in Paris.
 I won the European contest, and of course had then to go through with it and go to Rio.”

 Two years later, Diplarakou married Paul-Louis Weiller, a wealthy French director of the Gnome et Rhône family.
 The couple had one child, Paul-Annick Weiller, who married Princess Olimpia Torlonia di Civitella-Cesi.
 They became parents of Princess Sibilla of Luxembourg.